-INSTITUTE for Human Development P.O.
-Box 5630 Flagstaff, AZ 86011-5630 Phone: 928-523-4791 ihd@nau.edu About the Institute The Institute for Human Development is a research and training program located on Northern Arizona University.
+P.O.
+Box 5630 ihd@nau.edu Flagstaff, AZ 86011-5630 Phone: 928-523-4791 About the Institute The Institute for Human Development is a research and training program located on Northern Arizona University.
 Our program is part of a national network of University Centers for Excellence in Developmental Disabilities (UCEDD).
-In Arizona, we are designated as one of two Arizona University Centers on Disabilities (AzUCD).
-"Importantly, the severity of disability does not disqualify an individual from the Tribal VR intake process."
+In Arizona, we are designated as one of two Arizona University Centers on Disabilities "Importantly, the severity of disability does not disqualify an individual from the Tribal VR intake process."
 "Anyone can make a referral to an AIVRS program for an American Indian with a disability." to return to work.
-If high school students with disabilities are referred early, the VR Counselor can work with the school counselor, student and parents to identify appropriate supports to help the student transition to postsecondary education or employment.
+If high school students with disabilities are referred early, the VR Counselor can work with the school counselor, student and parents to identify appropriate supports to help the student transition to post-secondary education or employment.
 Just as a timely referral to VR services is important for students with disabilities, prisoners with disabilities who are approaching their release should be referred to VR programs.
 The VR Counselor can provide necessary support during the transition.
 How are referrals to AIVRS programs made?

 Some AIVRS programs may have an established referral process.
 For example, there may be a referral form available on the Tribe's or program's website or a specific phone number to call.
 Many individuals, especially if they are self-referring, will visit the AIVRS program office or one of the program's field offices.
 Some programs may have a receptionist who is the individual's first contact when a referral is made.
 The receptionist may gather a little information so that he or she can schedule an appointment for the individual to meet with a VR Counselor.
 It is recommended that all AIVRS programs have a regular process for collecting and responding to referrals, whether that involves an online form, telephone calls, or walk ins.
+"It is recommended that all AIVRS programs have a regular process for collecting and responding to referrals..."
 How can AIVRS programs increase the number of referrals they receive?